 The UE Rx-Tx time difference measurement performed and reported according to this section shall meet the UE Rx-Tx time difference measurement accuracy requirements in clause 10.1A.25.x.x.x, for each measured DL PRS resource by 1 Rx RedCap UE without FH.

-The UE Rx-Tx time difference measurement performed and reported according to this section shall meet the UE Rx-Tx time difference measurement measurement accuracy requirements in clause 10.1A.25.2., for each measured DL PRS resource by 2 Rx RedCap UE without FH.
+The UE Rx-Tx time difference measurement performed and reported according to this section shall meet the UE Rx-Tx time difference measurement measurement accuracy requirements in clause 10.1A.25.2, for each measured DL PRS resource by 2 Rx RedCap UE without FH.

 The UE Rx-Tx time difference measurement performed and reported according to this section shall meet the UE Rx-Tx time difference measurement measurement accuracy requirements in clause 10.1.25.x.x.y, for each measured DL PRS resource by 1 Rx RedCap UE with FH.